 2. Supported child’s pose with bolster

-Why: This is a lovely, nurturing, calming pose - a place to rest during a more active yoga practice but also a place to stay in its own right - a shell-shaped haven, if you will.
+Why: This is a lovely, nurturing, calming, restorative yoga pose – a place to rest during a more active yoga practice but also a place to stay in its own right – a shell-shaped haven, if you will.
 Where reclined Butterfly pose opens space in the front of the body for breath to move more freely, supported child’s pose can help to elongate and stretch the spine and the back body whilst also relieving compression in the lower back.
 It can also help to heighten awareness of back-body breathing.

 How: Lay a bolster, pillows / blankets in front of you and drape the length of your body over the raised support with your knees on either side.
 Lay your forearms on the floor and turn your head to rest on one side.
 Make sure your knees and neck are comfortable and remember to turn your head to the other side, half way through your time in this pose.
 Feel your breath spreading across the back of the body.
 Feel this expansion as you breathe in, the contraction as you breathe out …

 Why: Placing your hands – palm on palm – on your heart is a beautiful, instant way to connect with yourself.

 Feeling the warm touch of the palm directly on the skin of your heart space is nurturing and is a lovely way to tune into how you are really feeling.